Gayatri1626/AI-content-extraction-and-search-system/README.md

 ### **AI-Powered Content Extraction and Search System – PDF & YouTube Video Analyzer**

-Your project is a **multi-functional AI-powered content extraction and search system** that handles **both PDF documents and YouTube videos**.
+project is a **multi-functional AI-powered content extraction and search system** that handles **both PDF documents and YouTube videos**.
 It offers **real-time content retrieval, search capabilities, and word analysis**, making it a robust solution for information extraction and retrieval.

 ---